 - Manually label a corpus of data to be used as a training set.
 This is time consuming and cumbersome.

 - Leverage a high-quality, open-source corpus of pre-labelled data.
-For net-new problems, like digital risk monitoring, these corpora do not exist.
+For net-new problems, like digital risk management, these corpora do not exist.
 If they do, someone has likely already attempted to create a machine learning solution.

 - Get creative on finding a source of data that fits the goal of the classifier.
 For instance, one might use data from Reddit to analyze phishing links on the assumption that upvoted links are always non-malicious.
 This is only somewhat true and this method results in quirks and issues downstream.